 Science in my World

-Targeting schools and communities experiencing disadavantage, the ‘Science in my World’ program of the Royal Society of Victoria has been in development over the past four years and aims to build enthusiasm for science in children, their families and their community early in their education.
+Targeting schools and communities experiencing disadvantage, the Society’s ‘Science in my World’ program has developed with the aim to build enthusiasm for science in children, their families and their community early in their education.
 Read more